microsoft/sarif-tutorials/docs/Fitness-for-purpose-overview.md

 You can use [policies/gitub-dsp.config.xml](https://github.com/microsoft/sarif-sdk/tree/master/policies/github-dsp.config.xml) as a model.<sup><a href="#note-5">5</a></sup>

+To validate a SARIF file according to a rule configuration, run this command (for example):

+    sarif validate MyFile.sarif --config policies\github-dsp.config.xml --output MyFile-validation.sarif

 ## Summary

 That's it.
 SARIF producers can use the `sarif rewrite` command defined in <a href="#step-3">Step 3</a> to produce SARIF log files that are fit for purpose.
-SARIF consumers can use the `sarif validate` command with the configuration file defined in <a href="#step-4">Step 4</a> verify that the files it receives are fit for purpose before it processes them further.
+SARIF consumers can use the `sarif validate` command with the configuration file defined in <a href="#step-4">Step 4</a> to verify that the files it receives are fit for purpose before it processes them further.
 During development, SARIF producers can do the same to ensure that their `rewrite` operation works properly.

 ## Notes